Campaign of the Month: October 2017

 The Gothic aspect describes the ambiance of the World of Darkness.
 Buttressed buildings loom overhead, bedecked with classical columns and grimacing gargoyles.
 Residents are dwarfed by the sheer scale of architecture, lost amid the spires that seem to grope toward Heaven in an effort to escape the physical world.
 The ranks of the Church swell, as mortals flock to any banner that offers them a hope of something better in the hereafter.
 Likewise, cults flourish in the underground,promising power and redemption.
 The institutions that control society are even more staid and conservative than they are in our world, for many in power prefer the evil of the world they know to the chaos engendered by change.
 It is a divisive world of have and have not, rich and poor, excess and squalor.

 The Punk aspect is the lifestyle that many denizens of the World of Darkness have adopted.
 In order to give their lives meaning, they rebel, crashing themselves against the crags of power.
 Gangs prowl the streets and organized crime breeds in the underworld, reactions to the pointlessness of living “by the book.”
 Music is louder, faster, more violent or hypnotically monotonous, and supported by masses who find salvation in its escape.
-Speech is coarser, fashion is bolder, art is more shocking, and technology brings it all to everyone at the click of a button.
+Speech is coarser, fashion is bolder, art is more shocking, and technology brings it all to everyone at the swipe of a phone screen.
 The world is more corrupt, the people are spiritually bankrupt, and escapism often replaces hope.

-Changeling 2nd edition says:
+Changeling: The Dreaming 2nd edition says:

 Fast food debris and crumpled newspapers skitter along the street, pushed along by the gray day’s chill wind.
 Sales clerks and secretaries, released by the late hour from their cubicles, scurry out into the streets, navy and slate coats pulled tightly around them as they make their way to their high-rise boxes.
 Traffic stalls at each light, fuming clouds of exhaust half-hiding the plodding pedestrians.
 A vagrant skulks near a dumpster, his thinning hair plastered to his scalp by dirty snow.
 Meanwhile, high above the city, secure in glass and metal fortresses, captains of industry count their coins, greedy eyes shining in their sterile boardrooms.
 Arms dealers chuckle, waving fistfuls of money, little caring for the slaughter brought about by their sales.
 Goth children, swathed in black, pale faces searching for something to believe in, gyrate desperately to the music pounding away the emptiness.
 Gliding through concealing shadows, vampires smile sardonically at these wannabe dark souls, awaiting the feast that is to come.
 A beaten, abandoned child moans in her nightmares, pulling her cardboard box closer around her as she cries.
 Cityscape in early winter, the World of Darkness.
 Like our mundane world, but made a little darker, a little more terrifying.